kishanbellur/kishanbellur.github.io/_pages/cv.md

 ======
 * B.S. in Mechanical Engineering, Milwaukee School of Engineering, 2013
 * M.S. in Mechanical Engineering, Michigan Technological University, 2016
+  * MS Report: An Assessment of the Validity of the Kinetic Model for Liquid-Vapor Phase Change by Examining Cryogenic Propellants
   * Advisors: Jeffrey Allen and Chang Kyoung Choi
 * Ph.D in Mechanical Engineering, Michigan Technological University, 2018
+  * PhD Dissertation: A New Technique to Determine Accommodation Coefficients of Cryogenic Propellants
   * Advisors: Jeffrey Allen and Chang Kyoung Choi

 Experience